Ferry Hall School: History

 Originally named The Young Ladies' Seminary at Ferry Hall, the school was founded in 1869.
 The capital for the project was made possible by a bequest from the will of Rev. William Montague Ferry, a Presbyterian minister and missionary.
 In its first year of existence, Ferry Hall enrolled 66 students, 37 of whom boarded at the school.
 It immediately became known as a school for daughters of the Midwestern social elite, and was supported by such figures as Speaker of the House James G. Blaine and Illinois Lieutenant Governor William Bross.
 The first principal was Edward Payson Weston, a Congregationalist minister from Maine.
 Ferry Hall was "no mere finishing school"; rather, it provided something of liberal arts education for women, including uncommonly-taught subjects such as science and mathematics.
 The Presbyterian influence on the school was very noticeable in the form of mandatory chapel, strict visitation rules (particularly for men), and rare opportunities to leave the campus.

 Over time, the Seminary became the "liberal alter-ego" of the town of Lake Forest, which "maintained staunchly conservative Republican Values."
-The Seminary was well known for the support of social justice and missionary work, and became noticeable for inviting such figures as Eugene V. Debs, photographer Jacob Riis, and a man from the National Peace Conference to speak at the school.
+The Seminary was well known for the support of social justice and missionary work, and became notable for inviting such figures as Eugene V. Debs, photographer Jacob Riis, and a man from the National Peace Conference to speak at the school.
 From 1904-1914, the Seminary was headed by Socialist Frances L. Hughes.